Crime Rate

 RACE/ETHNICITY DETAIL

-Black juveniles are arrested at a rate of 66.0 per 1,000 juveniles ages 12-17 years.3 This is a significantly higher rate than the countywide average of 18.5 per 1,000 juveniles and higher than any other race/ethnic group.
-The Equity Gap Score for juvenile arrests is 10.0 – the highest Equity Gap Score documented in this report.
-This score means that the group with the highest arrest rate (Black juveniles) is ten times higher than the group with the lowest arrest rate (Asian juveniles).
+Black adults are arrested at a rate of 32.7 per 1,000 Black adults ages 18 years and older.
+This rate is significantly higher than the countywide average of 13.3 per 1,000 adults and any other race/ethnic group.
+The Equity Gap Score for adult arrests is 5.6.
+This score means that the arrest rate for group of adults with the highest arrest rate (Black residents) is more than 5 times higher than the arrest rate for the group of adults with the lowest arrest rate (Other, which includes Asian, Pacific Islander, and Multiracial).

-BLACK JUVENILE ARREST RATES MUCH HIGHER THAN ANY OTHER GROUP
+BLACK ADULTS ARRESTED AT RATES MUCH HIGHER THAN ANY OTHER GROUP

 GEOGRAPHIC DETAIL

-The crime rate in San Bernardino County is one of the highest among neighboring counties compared, but slightly lower than the state.
+The crime rate in San Bernardino County is one of the highest among neighboring counties compared, except for Los Angeles County.

 SAN BERNARDINO COUNTY CRIME RATE LOWER THAN L.A.
 COUNTY AND THE CALIFORNIA AVERAGE